ethereum/retesteth/docs/gettingStarted.md

 The easiest way to start running tests on Ethereum node software (a.k.a.
 Ethereum clients) is to run `retesteth` inside a Docker container.
 These directions are written using [Ubuntu Linux](https://ubuntu.com/), but should work with minor changes on other versions of Linux.

+A lot of disk space is required.
+10 GB isn't enough.

 <!--
 1. Install developer tools:
 ~~~